8 tax-efficient investments for higher rate taxpayers

 7. Self-Invested Personal Pensions (SIPPs)

-- Basic rate tax relief – The Government returns the 20% income tax you originally paid on the capital you used to fund your SIPP contributions.
+- Basic rate tax relief – The Government returns the 20% income tax you originally paid on the capital you used to fund your pension contributions.
 It is usually repaid automatically into your pension account several weeks after your contribution (known as ‘relief at source’).
 So, for every £80 you pay into your SIPP, for example, you can receive £20 in tax relief.

 - Higher-rate tax relief – If you pay income tax at the higher rate (40%) or additional rate (45%), you can claim additional tax relief on your SIPP contributions – an extra £20 or £25, respectively, via your annual tax return.
 So it’s possible to pay as little as £55 into your pension to see a £100 investment.